 - The role is varied and you'll work with inpatients on the ward, as well as running outpatient clinics.

-- You'll encounter more chronic disease than you'll find in most specialties in medicine.
+- You'll encounter more chronic disease than you'll find in many specialties in medicine.
 This allows you to build a long, therapeutic relationship with some patients who you'll see over years.

-- As a trainee, you'll spend some shifts in the emergency department treating patients that come in after having a stroke, or suffering with other neurological emergencies, and you may choose to subspecialise in this area.
+- As a trainee, you'll spend some shifts in the emergency department treating patients that come in after having a stroke, or suffering with other neurological emergencies.

 - You'll be treating illnesses that can affect the young, such as neuromuscular disorders, and those that affect the old, such as dementia.

-- You'll encounter some cases where patients have problems that are mainly psychological but still very disabling.
+- You may encounter some cases where patients have problems that are mainly psychological but still very disabling.
 These include types of fits, seizures or black outs that aren't epileptic in origin but related to complicated reactions to stress or traumas.
-These are still relatively poorly understood but treatments are emerging.

-- excellent knowledge of anatomy, physiology, the central nervous system and other body systems
+- knowledge of anatomy, physiology, the central nervous system and other body systems

-- good diagnostic skills to determine the type of disease, its severity and extent
+- diagnostic skills to determine the type of disease or condition, its severity and extent

-- the ability to work alone and in multidisciplinary teams
+- the ability to work independently and as part of a team

 - familiarity with research methods and a willingness to keep up to date with advances in treatments

-Once you're a medical student you could consider becoming an undergraduate member of the:
+Once you're a medical student you could consider becoming a student member of the:

 You could also join a university neurology student society to keep informed about developments.